 - Gastrointestinal (GI) Ulcers and Bleeding [see WARNINGS AND PRECAUTIONS]

 - Central Nervous System Symptoms [see WARNINGS AND PRECAUTIONS]

 - Leukopenia and/or Elevated Phosphatase Levels [see WARNINGS AND PRECAUTIONS]

 Clinical Trials Experience

-There have not been any unexpected serious adverse events (SAEs) reported by patients in clinical trials attributable to PROCYSBI (cysteamine bitartrate) delayed-release capsules.
-In Trial 3, the pivotal clinical trial comparing PROCYSBI to the immediate-release cysteamine bitartrate, a higher incidence of adverse reactions were reported in patients during the PROCYSBI treatment period compared to the immediate-release cysteamine treatment period (see Table 2).
-Other significant adverse reactions reported during clinical trials included anaphylaxis and allergic reaction.
+In the open-label, randomized, cross-over trial, a higher incidence of adverse reactions was reported in patients during the PROCYSBI treatment period compared with the immediate-release cysteamine treatment period (see Table 3).
+Other significant adverse reactions reported during clinical trials included hypersensitivity reactions, including anaphylaxis.

 |Anorexia/loss of appetite||5||2|

 For all patients treated with PROCYSBI in both trials (N=62), the most commonly reported adverse reactions (>5%) were vomiting, nausea, abdominal pain, breath odor, diarrhea, skin odor, fatigue, rash, and headache.

 The most frequent adverse reactions involved the gastrointestinal and central nervous systems and were especially prominent at the initiation of cysteamine therapy.
 Most patients were able to resume therapy at lower doses.
 The most common reactions (>5%) were vomiting, anorexia, fever, diarrhea, lethargy, and rash.
 Other adverse reactions included nausea, bad breath, abdominal pain, headache, dizziness, and urticaria.